monkeyatcomputer/bundoorascouts.org/_pages/about-scouting/parent-caregiver-information.md

 # What is the uniform?

 The basic uniform is the shirt and scarf (which is usually held together by a woggle, often a piece of leather).
-The shirt is available from The Scout Shop (scoutshop.com.au) for A$36.95 (incl-GST) for Joeys to A$51.95 (incl-GST) for Rovers.
+The shirt is available from [The Scout Shop](http://scoutshop.com.au/) for A$36.95 (incl-GST) for Joeys to A$51.95 (incl-GST) for Rovers.
 The scarf is usually supplied by your Group.
 (Every Scout Group is proud of its own colours.)

 Check with your Leader if you also need to order a woggle A$3.95 (incl-GST) and belt A$14.95 (incl-GST).